lwjameson/dnscock/readme.md

 - DNSDOCK_IMAGE will rewrite iamge-name
 - DNSDOCK_NAME will rewrite container-name
 - DNSDOCK_TTL will rewrite default ttl from dnscock arguments
-- DNSDOCK_alias will create new alias for the container.
+- DNSDOCK_ALIAS will create new alias for the container.
 The IP of the container will be resolvable by this alias.
 You can pass more comma-separated aliases.

 You can always leave out parts from the left side.
 If multiple containers match then they are all returned.
 Wildcard requests are also supported.